ressuman/Law-Firm-Landing-Page-Project/README.md

 ### 1. Project Overview

 I reviewed the Figma design using the following link: [Click for link](https://www.figma.com/file/QUreEf9IO2uhYH5ZKyAh0y/Law-firm-site?type=design&node-id=0-1&mode=design&t=zLcGAO8wFUNjAfN9-0).
-Your task is to replicate the design as closely as possible using HTML and CSS.
+My main task and objective is to replicate the design as closely as possible using HTML and CSS.

 ### 2. Replication